ejhall78/docker-compose-examples/react-python-postgres/README.md

 ## Deployment Instructions

-⚠️**WARNING**

-**The code in this project is not _yet_ functional so the below instructions won't work.**

-This README is an example of how to deploy it given it's completion.

 **Prerequisites:**

 * **Docker:** Ensure you have Docker installed on your system.
 You can download it from <https://www.docker.com/get-started>.